 7. When in doubt, talk to people

-Fine, you're an introvert.
-You're an HSP.
+Fine, you’re an introvert.
+You’re an HSP.
 Welcome to the club!
-Now stop waving your hands for a minute and listen.
+You still need to talk to people.

 You can’t understand people from within your own head alone.
 We all have stories, and you’d be shocked to learn how different these stories can be.
 There are things that are so clear to you, that others never even bother to think about.
 There are things that have never occurred to you that someone would be glad to tell you.